mpicbg-csbd/detsegtra/segtools/notes.md

 # where does label border detection belong?

-It's currently in voronoi, but it could be in segtools_simple (which should probably be renamed...).
-The cool plots from the stardist paper use segtools_simple for getting matching masks/sets/maps and then get object borders from voronoi.
+It's currently in voronoi, but it could be in scores_dense (which should probably be renamed...).
+The cool plots from the stardist paper use scores_dense for getting matching masks/sets/maps and then get object borders from voronoi.

 # Should voronoi be segmentation?
 How to incorporate ndtess? pathfinder?

 - Can we turn pathfinder into a numba program?
 - Is it simple to build ndtess and incorporate pybind11?

-# What scores to add to segtools_simple?
+# What scores to add to scores_dense?

 - RAND
 - Warping error